rackerlabs/support-how-to/content/dedicated-hosting/remove-vpn-user-myrackspace-portal.md

 1. Log in to the [MyRackspace customer portal](https://my.rackspace.com/portal/auth/login).

-   You will need your Rackspace account number, as well as your username and password.
+   You need your Rackspace account number, as well as your username and password.

 2. In the top navigation bar, click on the **Tickets** tab and select **Create Ticket**.

-3. On the **Create New Ticket** page, click the **Subject** text field, and in the drop down menu, select **Delete Contact**.
+3. On the **Create New Ticket** page, click the **Subject** text field, and in the drop-down menu, select **Delete Contact**.

    <img src="{% asset_path dedicated-hosting/remove-vpn-user-myrackspace-portal/delete-contact.png %}" />